vegaprotocol/specs/protocol/0087-EVMD-eth-rpc-and-evm-data-source.md

 ### External Oracles - Deactivation (not implemented in Palazzo milestone)

 - It is possible to remove an `EthRpcEvmCompatible` via governance.
-The proposal will fail at enactment stage if there is any market that's not settled / closed that reference the `EthRpcEvmCompatible` (<a name="0087-NEBULA-002" href="#0087-NEBULA-002">0087-NEBULA-002</a>).
+The proposal will fail at enactment stage if there is any market that's not settled / closed that reference the `EthRpcEvmCompatible`.

 ### External Oracles - Amendments